 - If you’re able to, consider using illustrated graphics that promote your event.
-Illustrations, drawings from pictures, or animated images may grab attention and ensure more interesting content.
+Illustrations, drawings from pictures, or animated images may grab attention and ensure a more interesting experience.
 These are beautiful to look at and can still include essential information about your event, as well.

 - Use visually-appealing banners as CTAs on your website to promote the event and your registration form.

 - Incorporate videos into your website.
 These can be highlights from past events, promotional videos, and other types of content that will stir up excitement for the event.
 Speakers can also be a great source of video marketing opportunities for events.
 If you’re planning to livestream your event, you’ll already have a better handle on how to produce those videos.

 Supporters want to see the impact your organization has had on its constituents, and what better way to do this than through images and video?
 Give your supporters a firsthand look at what you’ve accomplished in the past, and you’ll inspire even more event attendance in the future.

 4. Make Everything Mobile-Responsive

 We briefly touched on mobile responsiveness earlier, and for good reason!
-Not only does a responsive website give your visitors a better experience, but it also helps with SEO.
+Not only does a responsive website give your visitors a better experience, but it also helps with search engine optimization (SEO).
 Ensuring your website can be viewed consistently on any type of device will help with your site’s ranking, as well as visitor engagement.